What is the... World

-The Disc Golf Hall Of Fame is an independent organization dedicated to the promotion of disc golf, its premier pioneers, and players.
-It was founded in 1993 by Lavone Wolfe #580 of Huntsville, AL. Lavone also created what is now known as the Headrick Memorial Museum, a collection of memorabilia that help describe the history of our sport, now housed at the International Disc Golf Center in Appling, GA.
+The DGHoF originated and has been dedicated to the promotion of disc golf, its premier pioneers, and players.
+It was founded by Lavone Wolfe at the 1993 World Disc Golf Championships in his hometown of Huntsville, Alabama.
+Lavone also created what is now known as the Headrick Memorial Museum, a collection of memorabilia that help describe the history of our sport, currently housed at the International Disc Golf Center in Appling, GA.

 The first class of inductees were nominated in 1993, forever immortalizing their significance and importance to the game of disc golf.
 The first member honored was, of course, the father of disc golf "Steady" Ed Headrick.
 "Steady" Ed along with six others were voted in for the inaugural class.